 Our Blog

 When students tell us what they need, we believe them.
-You can hear from our students, as well as the faculty, staff, and others who support them, here.Preparing for 2025
+You can hear from our students, as well as the faculty, staff, and others who support them, here.Resolution to Honor Richard Binswanger for His Services as Chair of the Board of Believe in Students

 Believe in Students was founded in 2016, at the dawn of the first Trump administration.
 After years of changing higher education finances, the burden on students had become so great that studies regularly showed that more than half of all college students struggled...